 - Preschoolers love to ask questions and hypothesize answers.

 - Repetition is still key.
-They love to return to favorite books over and over.
+They love to return to their favorite books over and over.

-We hope that your 4-5 year-old will love each of these titles as much as we have.
+We hope that your 4-5 year-olds will love each of these titles as much as we have.

 If I Built a Houseby Chris Van Dusen has spurred huge remodeling plans in our house.
 Almost daily, my son shares his grand drawings and ideas for knocking down walls in our home.

-Land Shark by Beth Ferry is a new favorite since it was just released in August.
+Land Shark by Beth Ferry was an instant hit.
 Most kids would be super excited to get a puppy for their birthday.
 But, Bobby really had his heart set on a shark so he is pretty disappointed when the new puppy arrives.
 Will Bobby grow to love his new puppy?